but212/archery/blog/2022-08-06-31th-docSearch.md

 ## DocSearch Issues

-I have trouble getting started with Algolia, especially with the pushing the site's index data to Algolia server, which has the following schematics;
+I Have trouble getting started with Algolia, especially with the pushing the site's index data to Algolia server, which has the following schematics;

 local site --> server (where the app is deployed) <-- crawler  --> algolia db as indexed objects